dhaneshdutta/arch-hypr/README.md

 - reboot or logout
 - by default agnoster theme is installed.
 You can find more themes from this [`OH-MY-ZSH-THEMES`](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
 - to change the theme, edit ~/.zshrc .
 Look for ZSH_THEME="desired theme"

-#### ✨ TO DO once installation done and dotfiles copied
-- ~~if you opted to install gtk themes, to apply the theme and icon, press the dark/light button (beside the padlock).
-To apply Bibata modern ice cursor, launch nwg-look (GTK Settings) through rofi.~~ Hyprland-Dots v2.1.18, initial boot file will attempt to apply GTK themes,cursor, and icons.
-You can tweak more using nwg-look (GTK-Settings) utility